boyan01/AndroidExamples/README.md

 ## module : animation
 make possible  to control scene  transition,and easy to implement.(but it is just a prototype now)
 ![animation](images/animation_scene.gif)

+## module : cache

+provide a simple way to cache a media file when playing...